KyouyamaKazusa0805/Sudoku/README.md

 Sunnie, from Chengdu, is a normal undergraduate from Sichuan Normal University.
 I mean, a normal university (Pun)

 [^1]: The old name of the repository is "Sunnie's Sudoku Solution".

+[^2]: I'm sorry that those pages are written in Chinese.
+However, I may create pages written in other languages in the future.